CINievas/real-time-loss-tools/README.md

 ## Copyright and copyleft

-Copyright (C) 2022
+Copyright (C) 2022 Cecilia Nievas: cecilia.nievas@gfz-potsdam.de

-* Helmholtz-Zentrum Potsdam Deutsches GeoForschungsZentrum GFZ

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by